 Instructions

 - Preheat the oven and prep the pan.
-Preheat the oven to 425°F, adjust a rack to the top third of the oven, and line a sheet pan with foil.
+Preheat the oven to 425°F, adjust a rack to the top third of the oven, and line a sheet pan with foil or parchment paper.

 - Prep the fish.
 Your fish should already be gutted and cleaned.
 If it's not already scaled, use a fish scaler brush or the back of a knife by rubbing it in the opposite direction of the scales.
 This might be a bit messy, as the scales tend to “pop” off, but it’s quite easy.
 Rinse the fish and then pat it dry with paper towels.